5.8. OpenCV Filters#

 3. Run the global Levenberg-Marquardt optimization algorithm to minimize the reprojection error, that is, the total sum of squared distances between the observed feature points imagePoints and the projected (using the current estimates for camera parameters and the poses) object points objectPoints.
 See projectPoints() for details.

-If the reprojectionError is NaN, one or both of the matrices objectPoints or imagePoints probabily contains any NaN-value after truncation.
+If the reprojectionError is NaN, one or both of the matrices objectPoints or imagePoints probability contains any NaN-value after truncation.
 Remember that this algorithm truncates objectPoints and imagePoints before using it in the way that for each view, the last rows are cut where either the value in the first column of objectPoints or imagePoints is non-finite.

 • objectPoints (itom.dataObject) – [NrOfViews x NrOfPoints x 3] float32 matrix with the coordinates of all points in object space (coordinate system of calibration pattern)..
 Non-finite rows at the end of each matrix-plane will be truncated.